 What is AARRR?

-AARRR is an acronym describing the 5 kinds of behaviors of all SaaS business’ customers:
+AARRR is an acronym describing the 5 kinds of behaviors of all SaaS business’ customers who look for ppc for saas companies:

 Acquisition – Users approach the site from different channels